datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 *** =instructions1

 You are in the `dental` repository.
-Use one Git command to see what has been changed.
+Use `git diff` to see what changes have been made to the files.

 *** =hint1